mreduar/laravel-phpcs/README.md

 1. Copy the `phpcs.xml` file into your project root.
 2. Descoment lines `<file>app</file>` and the others in `phpcs.xml` file.
+3. Because this package uses third party standards that are not in phpcs you need to install these package.
+   1. `composer require slevomat/coding-standard`
-3. Run `phpcs .` to check your project.
+4. Run `phpcs .` to check your project.

 ## Usage